shaisachs/origin-of-sadness/origin-of-sadness/origin-of-sadness.md

 "Oh, Papa, you're telling it wrong!"
 Holly stretched her feet upwards, standing on her toes for a moment, and it was only then that Henry realized she had worn her new shoes for the afternoon's chores.

 Holly took a breath and then sat down on the ground.
 "The story starts like this: 'Once upon a time, there was a little girl named...
-Stephie.
-Stephie loved to sing, all day and all night.
+Penny.
+Penny loved to sing, all day and all night.
 She sang at the playground, she sang in the bath, she even sang at school!
 She sang while she was doing her homework, or playing with her friends, she sang while she was riding her bike.'"

-"Sounds like Stephie must have had a real talent."
+"Sounds like Penny must have had a real talent."
 Henry stole a surreptitious glance at her sneakers, wondering how difficult it would be to wipe off the smudge of dirt on the side of the left shoe.
 Miraculously, that seemed to be the only stain on the new pair, so far.

 "Oh yes.
-Stephie was the best singer in her whole school, in the whole town even."
+Penny was the best singer in her whole school, in the whole town even."

 "Well, that is a lovely story.
-Did Stephie invent the very first sad song, is that it?"
+Did Penny invent the very first sad song, is that it?"
 Henry gathered all the little rocks they had unearthed from the garden into a little pile, and left it by the side of the garden.

 "Well, there's more to the story, of course.
 We haven't even reached the middle yet!"
 Holly's arms extended behind her, fists pressing into the ground for support.
 She had crushed the packet of seeds into a ball.